 Many educators have the training and skills they need to help students learn English while they are also learning English.
 But in far too many schools, they do not.
 And while some federal, state and district policies are in place to support English learner education, other policies are barriers or are woefully underfunded.

 As a result, English learners struggle to succeed.

 Framework for Effective Instruction of Secondary English Language Learners – This IDRA research-based framework provides guidance for design, implementation and evaluation of an effective English learner program.

-The U.S. Department of Education recently released a new, comprehensive English Learner Toolkit, which is a compilation of the latest research findings, current policy and resources or “tools,” such as sample surveys and assessments, for districts and schools to use in addressing the educational needs of their English learners.
+The Federal ELL Toolkit – Potentially a Great Resource… but Beware of Misuse – The U.S. Department of Education released a new, comprehensive English Learner Toolkit, which is a compilation of the latest research findings, current policy and resources or “tools,” such as sample surveys and assessments, for districts and schools to use in addressing the educational needs of their English learners.
 When used in its entirety, the kit will be a great new resource for districts and schools to provide a quality education for English learners as required.
 But, the toolkit also may be misused to justify practices that do not protect the civil rights of English learners or that promote detrimental programs.
 IDRA’s letter highlights potential areas for abuse of the toolkit.

-Also, IDRA has rigorously and methodically studied exemplary bilingual education programs in schools across the nation as determined by limited English proficient students’ academic achievement.
+Good Schools and Classrooms for Children Learning English: A Guide – IDRA rigorously and methodically studied exemplary bilingual education programs in schools across the nation as determined by English learner students’ academic achievement.
 As a result, we identified the 25 common characteristics that contribute to high academic performance of students served by bilingual education programs.